Bangkok at a Glance

 Considering the city’s ever-growing dimensions, it should not be surprising that Bangkok is a province (changwat) of its own, with a special administrative status.
 Indeed, Bangkok’s sprawling outskirts and suburbs are already spilling over into several neighboring provinces.
 Together with the city itself, parts of these provinces form the Bangkok Metropolitan Region.

-Bangkok is divided into 50 districts (khet) and 169 sub-divisions of those districts (kwaeng).
+Bangkok is divided into 50 districts (khet), which are in turn divided into sub-divisions (kwaeng).
 As if this wasn’t confusing enough, the administrative districts do not necessarily overlap with functional neighborhoods, i.e. industrial zones, business areas, nightlife locations, residential communities, etc. So, most expats may be wondering where to live.